NLO quark self-energy and dispersion relation using the hard thermal loop resummation: NLO formalism

 Here $\partial_{\omega}$ represents variation w.r.t $\omega$.
-Real values of above eq.~\eqref{disp_nlo0} gives us the NLO corrections to the momentum dependent quark energies, whereas the NLO contribution to the quark damping rate comes from the negative of imaginary part of eq.~\eqref{disp_nlo0}.
+Real values of above eq.~\eqref{disp_nlo0} give us the NLO corrections to the momentum-dependent quark energies, whereas the NLO contribution to the quark damping rate comes from the negative of the imaginary part of eq.~\eqref{disp_nlo0}.
 Also, by using the expression of $\Sigma_\text{HTL}$ mentioned in eq.~\eqref{q_self_lo}, the NLO dispersion relations will take the final form as

-Now in order to evaluate above equation, we need to find out the NLO quark self energy.
-For that, we have to evaluate two one-loop graphs with effective vertices, shown\footnote{The Feynman graphs are drawn using jaxodraw software~\cite{Binosi:2003yf}.} in figure~\ref{fig3} and figure \ref{fig4}.
+We need to determine the NLO quark self-energy to evaluate the above equation.
+For that, we have to consider two one-loop graphs with effective vertices, shown \footnote{The Feynman graphs are drawn using jaxodraw software~\cite{Binosi:2003yf}.} in figure~\ref{fig3} and figure \ref{fig4}.
 The graph in figure~\ref{fig3} can be written as

 where $Q = P - K$.
-Similarly, from vertex graph in figure~\ref{fig4} we can write
+Similarly, from the vertex graph in figure~\ref{fig4}, we can write